 The applicant's agent introduced their application to the Committee.
 They informed the Committee that the applicant had recently taken on the lease for the three retail units and planned to make them into a convenience store and off licence.
 The Committee heard that the applicant had extensive experience as a personal licence holder for 20 years and 23 years working in the retail trade, including the sale of alcohol.
-The Committee heard that the applicant had successfully run a similar shop in Harlow for seven years and had not experienced any issues with the police or licensing team during that time.
+The Committee heard that the applicant had not experienced any issues with the police or licensing team during that time.
 The Committee heard that the applicant was aware of the residential nature of the surrounding area and noted that they would be the primary customer base and that they wanted to work with local residents.